choldrim/presentation/README.md

     - TRADIC
         - TRADIC was not the first transistor computer in the world, but it was the first transistor computer in the USA
         - It was born in the legendary place -- Bell Labs.
-        - Yeah, Bell Labs was famous in America.
+        - Yeah, Bell Labs was quite famous in the world.
 - Integrated circuit
     - The Integrated circuit is a small chip with large numbers of tiny transistors.
-    - There are two main advantages over integrated circuit: cost and performance.
+    - There are two main advantages over integrated circuit: lower cost and higher performance.
-    - Cost is low because a lot of transistors are integrated into a small chip, so that it needs less material.
+    - Cost is low because a lot of transistors are integrated into a small chip, so it needs less material.
     - Performance is high because the IC components switch quickly and consume little power.
 - Microprocessor
     - xx
 - Artificial Intelligence
     - AI is that the human intelligence is shown by the machines.
+    - Alpha go
+        - It was the first time for a machine to beat a human professional Go player.
+        - Yeah, that was a quite hot news last year.

 - Let's review the generations we have mentioned before
 - Generation of computer